 (a) Access to the beaches on the north and south sides of Johnson Beach road is prohibited except at the designated boardwalks and identified access points.

-(b) All the sand dunes of Perdido Key located from the turnaround of Johnson Beach Roadway to the Pensacola Pass.
+(b) All the sand dunes in the Perdido Key Area located from the turnaround of Johnson Beach Road to the Pensacola Pass.

 (c) The sand dunes north and south of Highway 399 through the Santa Rosa area.